Slow Rush Games logo,

 For example, oil will float on water and be set on fire by explosions, burning wood bridges will be destroyed and collapse, snow melts into water which conducts electricity and will be turned into steam by fire, acid eats terrain to create flammable gas - etc.

 Not entirely figured out yet!
-Currently the system is somewhat similar to Noita's wandcrafting, but I plan to overhaul it to make it more flexible and more approachable - ideally without sacrificing depth.
+Currently the system is somewhat similar to Noita's wandcrafting, but I plan to overhaul it to make it more flexible and more approachable - without sacrificing depth.
 My two goals currently are:

 Not currently!
 This is a fast-paced multiplayer game so I want players to stay close together for maximum chaos - and smaller separate levels works well for that.